Category Archives: 2016 Films

 Still, I Am Not Your Negro is worth a watch if nothing else than to understand and be exposed to the continuing battle for racial equality in the United States.

-A high point is interviewed by Baldwin himself, and his insight about his own racial experiences, both positive and negative.
-Each of the leaders, King, X, and Evers receive roughly the same amount of screen time and the best part is Baldwin’s dealings with each man.
+A high point is Baldwin’s interview and his insight into his racial experiences, both positive and negative.
+Each leader, King, X, and Evers, receives roughly the same amount of screen time, and the best part is Baldwin’s dealings with each man.

-I enjoyed immensely the multitude of scenes featured of racial history in cinema and the harsh reality is that blacks have not been given their due until quite recently in how their characters are portrayed.
+I immensely enjoyed the multitude of scenes featuring racial history in cinema, and the harsh reality is that blacks have not been given their due until relatively recently in how their characters are portrayed.

 As recent as the 1950s and 1960s, and arguably later than that, blacks were demeaned or treated as nothing more than secondary characters.
 Worse yet, some were portrayed for laughs or as caricatures.

-Unnecessary is the narration by Samuel L. Jackson and the actor being a well-known name, distracted from the message being told.
+Samuel L. Jackson’s narration is unnecessary.
+Being a well-known name, the actor is distracted from the message.
 Jackson seems to read Baldwin’s words as if he were acting, and Baldwin and Jackson are two very different types of men, so the result is disjointed.

-The most important takeaway that I Am Not Your Negro left me with is a crucial one- a better understanding of the historical plight of the Black Americans and how far the United States has come in better racial equality.
+The most important takeaway that I Am Not Your Negro left me with is a crucial one.
+A better understanding of the historical plight of Black Americans and how far the United States has come in better racial equality.

 Oscar Nominations: Best Documentary-Feature